skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 With chunks that are too large, we start to run into similar problems as having a single large bundle.
-The time to download the larger files, the time to parse, the lack of cache-ability, etc. However, with too many chunks, we can start to run into limits on the number of requests a browser can make and the corresponding overhead.
-However, if using HTTP/2 this is not an issue in which case `AggressiveSplittingPlugin` can optimize for this.
+The time to download the larger files, the time to parse, the lack of cache-ability, etc. However, with too many chunks, we can start to run into limitations with the number of requests a browser can make and the corresponding overhead.
+However, if using HTTP/2 this is not an issue in which case `AggressiveSplittingPlugin` may be a good option to explore.

-Although webpack has reasonable default, it may be useful to explicitly split out certain portions of your code.
+Although webpack has reasonable defaults, it may be useful to explicitly split out certain portions of code.
 For example, say there's a set of shared common components that are used throughout an application.
 It may be desirable to force these into their own chunk.
-As with most things, make sure to test in your own application and profile the impacts on webpack build performance, the output files ([webpack bundle analzyer](https://www.npmjs.com/package/webpack-bundle-analyzer) is a great tool for this) and browser performance using a tool like [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+As with most things, make sure to test the implications and profile the impacts on webpack build performance, the output files ([webpack bundle analzyer](https://www.npmjs.com/package/webpack-bundle-analyzer) is a great tool for this) and browser performance using a tool like [Lighthouse](https://developers.google.com/web/tools/lighthouse/).